JDButler/geniusForGPM/README.md

-# Genius for Google Play Music Chrome Extension
+# Genius for Google Play Music

 A chrome extension that adds Genius lyrics support for Google Play Music.
 Clicking the extension when in a tab playing a song Google Play Music will open the corresponding Genius page for the lyrics (if one exists).